Zhuwenqian/ESP32_S3_Camera_Monitor/README.md

 # ESP32-S3 Camera Monitor

-A network video monitoring system based on ESP32-S3-CAM, supporting real-time video streaming, photo capture, video recording, and more.
+A network video monitoring system based on ESP32-S3-CAM(GOOUUU version), supporting real-time video streaming, photo capture, video recording, and more.

+**Note:**The Chinese version of the document is located below the English document

 ## ⚠️ License Declaration